Skip to main content

 X-WhatsApp-Id: <whatsapp's message id>

-This is an subscription type that is generated for messages created through the messaging API that Turn exposes.
+This is a subscription type that is generated for messages created through the messaging API that Turn.io exposes.
 If you are interested in receiving webhook events for whenever an API client dispatches an outbound message to someone in your target audience on WhatsApp, this is the subscription you should be using.

 The webhooks receive the exact same payload as was submitted to the HTTP API endpoint.